👤 This documentation is intended for SQL Users.

 This can be disabled by checking the "Disable Cohort Colors" option in the chart format tab.

 The "Preserve Sort Order" option orders the Cohort and Pivot based on the specifications within the query.
+If the query output is not returning the desired sort order, refer to the community post here for a solution.

 The "Hide Row Totals" option will disable adding row totals for nested tables.